-It’s no secret that Windows 10 just like any other new version of operating system has been riddled with issues, some of them come with a workaround and some need you to fix it manually.
-The problem of Office apps missing from All app list is one such issue.
+It’s no secret that Windows 10, just like any other new version of the operating system has been riddled with issues, some of them come with a workaround and some need you to fix it manually.
+The problem of Office app shortcuts missing from Start Menu All app list is one such issue.
 While it is very difficult to zero in on a single cause for this problem, it might have happened if you have more than 512 apps in All apps list.

 Office apps missing from All apps